Travel n Tour

 Roadside Assistance:

-Remember to bring your AAA card or any other equivalent with you on the road for roadside assistance membership verification.
-AAA services will benefit a road-trip driver, like 24-hour roadside assistance and towing services.
+Remember to bring your AAA card or equivalent for roadside assistance membership verification.
+AAA services, such as 24-hour roadside assistance and towing services, benefit road trip drivers.

 OBD2 Scanner:

-For a long road trip, this is a must as it can help you identify whether that Check Engine light is serious or just a small little O2 Sensor.
+This is a must for a long road trip as it can help you identify whether that Check Engine light is serious or just a small O2 Sensor.
 An Onboard Diagnostics II (OBD2) scanner is a standardized onboard system that vehicle computers use for diagnostic reporting.
 The OBD2 Scanner quickly reveals the cause of those pesky “check engine” light warnings.

 Emergency Kit:

 We can buy prepackaged emergency kits, but DIY is much more satisfying.
-Our emergency kit should include a charged fire extinguisher, emergency reflective triangles, ‘extended wire’ booster cables, two flashlights with extra batteries, tape, flares, first aid kit, work gloves, scraper, a few emergency tools like pliers and adjustable wrench, Swiss army type pocket knife, flat blade and Phillips-head screwdrivers, bungee cords to hold items broken loose, cable ties, a portable air compressor, and a tow rope.
+Our emergency kit should include a charged fire extinguisher, emergency reflective triangles, ‘extended wire’ booster cables, two flashlights with extra batteries, tape, flares, a first aid kit, work gloves, a scraper, a few emergency tools like pliers, and an adjustable wrench, a Swiss army type pocket knife, flat blade and Phillips-head screwdrivers, bungee cords to hold items broken loose, cable ties, a portable air compressor, and a tow rope.

 Duct Tape: